Notice CP2000: The IRS Changed Your Tax Return

 How to Pay a Tax Bill From CP2000 Notice

 Generally, CP2000 means an unexpected tax bill.
 If you’ve got the resources to pay it off in full, that’s great.
-You can pay the full amount directly through the IRS website from a bank account, debit card, credit card, or digital wallet such as PayPal.
-If you pay with a third-party payment processor such as Paypal you may be subject to fees.
+You can pay the full amount directly through the IRS website from a bank account, debit card, or credit card.
+You can also mail a payment to the IRS.

 If you cannot pay the amount in full before the date listed on the notice you will have to look at the following options.